The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: A new access control Framework with enhanced policy language

 For our system, we chose the IRM approach because changing and rebuilding existing systems is difficult and time-consuming.
 Simply, given a policy $P$, user-submitted job $j$, our policy rewriter will rewrite the job $j$ into $j'$ so that the policy is enforced.
 For a policy $P$, it maps masking operations with a \textit{map} transformation and filter operations with a \textit{filter} transformation.
 To implement IRM-based policy enforcement in our system, we choose Aspect-oriented programming (AOP).
 We defer the discussion of implementation details to Appendix~\ref{sec:spark_aop_details}.
 In Section~\ref{sec:attacking:irms}, we discussed several concrete attacks that can evade our IRM-based implementation in Spark.
 We use the proactive and reactive defenses discussed in Section~\ref{sec:defense} to defend against evasion attacks discussed in Section~\ref{sec:attacking:irms}.

-\textbf{System overview} In this section, we provide an overview of the whole system with an attribute-based access control framework and defense in place for Apache Spark.
+\textbf{System overview.} In this section, we provide an overview of the whole system with defense in place for Apache Spark.
 Figure~\ref{fig:framework_v2} shows the system overview.
-In this system setup, data analytics users can submit tasks through SparkSubmit client and the interactive Zeppelin server \footnote{Apache Zeppelin is a "Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more"~\cite{zeppelin}}.
+In this system setup, data analytics users can submit tasks through \textit{SparkSubmit} client and the interactive Zeppelin server \footnote{Apache Zeppelin is a "Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more"~\cite{zeppelin}}.
 Admin users define attribute-based policies and send them to the policy dispatcher.
 Policy dispatcher maps the policies into \textit{map} and \textit{reduce} transformations.
 It bundles all data masking operations into a \textit{map} and arbitrary data filtration logics into a callback method, which can be invoked from a filter.
 Then, it sends the \textit{map}s into Spark drivers and the callback method binary to a distributed cache implemented with Redis.
 Along with the map and filter code, this callback method binary is loaded in both drivers and executors.
 In Figure~\ref{fig:framework_v2}, proactive and reactive agents are employed to guard against bypassing this policy enforcement during data analysis.
 The proactive agents analyze the submitted code and proactively \textit{rejects a job if detects any bypass attempts}.
 The reactive agent i) sandboxes the user-submitted code execution by using the Java security manager and ii) rewrites the user-submitted code by instrumenting runtime checks on certain system API invocations to ensure their secure use.
+To show the framework-agnostic nature of the proposed access control method, we also present a plugin-based implementation with Apache Hive in Appendix~\ref{hive:implimentation}.